 Funding of D.A.R.E.

-Funding for the McPherson County Sheriff's Office D.A.R.E. program comes from the alcohol education tax via the McPherson County Commission and donations to the annual McPherson County Sheriff Reserve, D.A.R.E.
-Program and the Special Response Team fundraiser.
+Funding for the McPherson County Sheriff's Office D.A.R.E. program comes from the alcohol education tax via the McPherson County Commission and donations to the annual McPherson County Sheriff Reserve, and D.A.R.E.
+Program.